Factsheet 18 - Asylum Support for Survivors of Domestic Abuse

 Specialist advice

-The guidance creates an obligation on the part of the HO, MH and accommodation providers to ensure women are referred to specialist advice organisations within the DA sector following a disclosure.
+The Domestic Abuse Guidance creates an obligation on the part of the HO, MH and accommodation providers to ensure women are referred to specialist advice organisations within the DA sector following a disclosure.
 In the event that a woman or her dependent makes a disclosure, or if DA is suspected, MH must make a referral with a woman’s informed consent, to an appropriate specialist agency.
 The guidance also requires MH to signpost women to specialist support and advice organisations, if they suspect DA affects a woman.

 Right to appeal when support is refused

-To make an application for support, contact MH who can offer assistance with filling in an ASF1 application form or search for a voluntary sector organisation who might be able to help.
+To make an application for support, contact MH who can help with filling in an ASF1 application form or search for a voluntary sector organisation who might be able to help.
 In the event that the HO refuses an application for support, a woman will have a right of appeal to the First Tier Tribunal (Asylum Support).
 For more information on appeals to the Tribunal, see Factsheet 3 and Guide to Appeals.

 Annex 1: Home Office pro-forma letter to refuges